kerenzhou062/SETD2-project/ChIP-seq data.md

 ```

 ## Peak calling ##
-We used MACS (version 1.4.2) to detect enriched H3K36me3 sites withwith the suggested parameters for peak calling of H3K36me3:
+We used MACS (version 1.4.2) to detect enriched H3K36me3 sites with the suggested parameters for peak calling of H3K36me3:
 ```bash
 # using samtools to merge replicates
 samtools merge fastq.merge.bam fastq.rep1.bam fastq.rep2.bam